Beautiful Stone Village House To Renovate

 How to get there

-The nearest airport is in Beziers, although it does not have any direct flights from the UK.
-If you would like to fly directly to the Languedoc then head to Montpellier.
-Ryanair, GB airways and British Airways all have regular flights here.
+The nearest airport is in Beziers, which is currently served by Ryanair, or you could fly directly to Montpellier (Ryanair and easyJet) or Carcassonne (Ryanair).
 The TGV train service also stops here on its way from Paris.

 Saint Chinian, with its fantastic climate and proximity to the Mediterranean Sea, is an increasingly expensive town in which to live.
 Generally, the middle to the south of the Languedoc offers better value for money than elsewhere but there are still very few ‘bargain properties’ to be found here.